 What do you want your website to achieve?
 Some common goals include:

 - selling your products

 - promoting your business and building brand awareness

 Clearly defining your goals, and listing these in your marketing plan is key to defining and measuring your site's success.
 If you want to focus specifically on your online goals, consider developing a digital strategy.

 Metrics for measurement

-Web analytic tools can help you keep track of how your customers are interacting with your site and can provide insight into what is working well and what might need some tweaking.
+Web analytic tools can help you keep track of how your customers are interacting with your site.
+They also provide insight into what's working well, and what might need some tweaking.

 Here are some metrics that you can use to track use of your site.

-If what you are trying to achieve relates to providing information, communicating a story and increasing the awareness of your brand, then your success metrics may be more concerned with the engagement level of your customers (e.g how engaged they are with the content on your site).
+If what you're trying to achieve relates to providing information, communicating a story and increasing the awareness of your brand, then your success metrics may be more concerned with the engagement level of your customers, for example how engaged they are with the content on your site.